whoisn3kk/Fornova_home_task/README.md

 2. Modify **.env** according to your needs. _Please make sure you set correct proxy credentials and correct Traveloka deeplink_
 3. Run `python main.py`
 4. If session dead or `cookies.json` missing, you will be asked to manualy confirm session.
-Solve the capthca if it exist, and press ENTER. _(due poor proxy, it was only way to bypass the capthca.)_
+Solve the captcha if it exist, and press ENTER. _(due poor proxy, it was only way to bypass the captcha.)_
 5. Result will be saved in `result.json`